guyfleeman/VaSOLSim/readme.md

 ## Educators and Students

 The project is still in alpha development.
 This means that the project has established development requirements and has begun to accumulate a code base.
-Although the project is far enough along to working prototypes, it is not yet ready for public release.
+Although the project is far enough along to have working prototypes, it is not yet ready for public release.

 ## Developers